 V. Short-Term Debt

 Short-term debt is defined as debt with a maturity of one year or less and shall be limited to lines of credit or similar instruments available through commercial banks or other major financial institution.

 Staff may drawdown on a line of credit as it deems necessary to fund day-to-day ASSP operations.

 The line is to be used to provide a short-term source of funds to manage cash flow, if needed.
 As such, it should be used sparingly to minimize interest expense and P&L impact.
 These funds shall be deposited in appropriate commercial bank accounts as noted above.

-To maintain controls over the line, any drawdowns will require the approval of both the chief executive officer and the director of finance.
-The vice president, finance, will be notified and approve any drawdown before any action is taken.
-The Finance Committee will be updated at least quarterly regarding the line.
+To maintain controls over the line, any drawdowns will require the approval of both the Chief Executive Officer and the Director, Finance.
+The Vice President, Finance, will be notified and approve any drawdown before any action is taken.
+The Finance Committee and Board will be updated at least quarterly regarding the line.

-The vice president, finance, will promptly inform the Finance Committee of any significant financial shortfall or issue.
+The Vice President, Finance, will promptly inform the Finance Committee and Board of Directors of any significant financial shortfall or issue.

 Approved By | Date: Board of Directors | 1/2023